30 Amazing Benefits Of Pears For Skin, Hair, And Health

 The high content of antioxidants like vitamin C and copper helps in boosting the immune system of the body to fight against various diseases (6).

 7. Prevents Osteoporosis

 Bone problems are very common these days.
-So in order to keep those bones healthy and prevent osteoporosis, it is very important to maintain the pH of the body and eat a recommended amount of calcium daily. pH of the body can be maintained through diet by consuming fruits and vegetables daily.
+So in order to maintain bone health and prevent osteoporosis, it is very important to maintain the pH of the body and eat a recommended amount of calcium daily. pH of the body can be maintained through diet by consuming fruits and vegetables daily.
 The boron-rich pears can help to absorb the calcium consumed easily (1).

 8. Increases Energy Levels

 The high glucose content in pears may give you instant energy when you feel weak.
 It gets absorbed very quickly by the body and converts into energy.